aikkala/O2MConverter/README.md

 # OpenSim to MuJoCo XML converter

-If you use these converted MuJoCo models in your research, please cite **TBA**, as well as the original models.
-The converted models, as well as the original ones, are available for academic and other non-commercial use (check the references given in table below for licenses of original models).
+If you use these converted MuJoCo models in your research, please cite ["Converting Biomechanical Models from OpenSim to MuJoCo"](https://arxiv.org/abs/2006.10618), as well as the original models.
+The converted models, and the original ones, are available for academic and other non-commercial use (check the references given in table below for licenses of original models).

 Disclaimer: I started writing this code when I was still learning MuJoCo and OpenSim, and therefore the code logic is subpar at some places and could use a little update.